Should the Bible Be Interpreted Literally?

 1:17-18) and whatever we can learn about the Bible adds to our ability to understand

-In the majority view, many of the Bible's stories are historically accurate
+In the majority view, many of the Bible's stories are historically

-and ethics that transcend the realms of science and history.
-We can appreciate the
+salvation, faith, morals and ethics that transcend the realms of science and

-beauty of a sunrise whether or not the sun literally "rises" above the
+history.
+We can appreciate the beauty of a sunrise whether or not the sun

-earth.
-In the same way, we can understand and appreciate the lessons of the Bible
+literally "rises" above the earth.
+In the same way, we can understand and learn

 whether or not all its stories are true in a literal sense.